tbidne/pacer/README.md

 $ pacer chart --data examples/
 ```

-will generate an html page with several charts like this one:
+will run a server displaying several charts like this one:

 ![example_chart](examples/chart.png)